Some unpaved roads are closed

 Backpacking in the Needles

 Designated campsites (one group per site) have been established along most trails.
-Groups camp at-large in areas without sites or trails.
-The status of most water sources is available at the visitor center.
+In some areas without designated camp sites, groups may camp at-large.

 Did You Know?